Medical Assistance for People Who Are Age 65 or Older and People Who Are Blind or Have a Disability

 A monthly spenddown is the difference between the person’s net income for a one-month period and the applicable FPG standard for that month.
 The spenddown is determined separately for each month of a six-month period.
 Each household member may have a different spenddown amount depending on their net income and the FPG standard used to determine that member’s eligibility but all household members with a spenddown must use the same spenddown type.

 The monthly spenddown is used when a person cannot meet a six-month spenddown or chooses a monthly spenddown.
+To use a monthly spenddown the person only needs to meet the spenddown in any one month of the application processing period, or any one retroactive month.
 There is no satisfaction date for a monthly spenddown.
 MA pays for covered services beginning with the first dollar incurred above the monthly spenddown amount in each month.

 • People, who do not meet their spenddown with incurred health care insurance premiums or the remedial care expense deduction, can choose to pay the balance of their monthly spenddown amount to the same provider each month.
 This is called the Designated Provider Option.
 People may choose the Designated Provider Option if they meet all of the following conditions: